 The beauty of cloud-based calendars is that they can be shared with colleagues, friends, and even the kids!
-This not only gives you the chance to keep everyone in the loop as far as your busy schedule is concerned, but also allows others to block time and add appointments themselves.
+This not only gives you the chance to keep everyone in the loop as far as your busy schedule is concerned but also allows others to block time and add appointments themselves.
 Need to manage a project schedule?
 Ask members of your team to plan meetings directly in your calendar.
 Want to grab lunch with a busy friend?
 Get them to find a space in your schedule that works for them.
-Calendly is one such app that allows you to do this, letting you input your availability and then share links to your calendar through email so recipients can access and update your schedule.
+Calendly is one such app that helps you manage your work schedule by letting you input your availability and share links to your calendar through email so recipients can access and update your schedule.
 Once the recipients have chosen a suitable time, the meeting is automatically added to your calendar.
 Sharing is caring, after all!

 Block Your Time

 Blocking off your time for everyday tasks is a great way to manage your schedule more effectively.
 Whether for managing email, sorting through invoices, or simply setting aside time to catch up with the latest industry news, effectively chopping up your day into manageable chunks will help you concentrate and allow you to focus on the task at hand.
 If you’re sharing your calendar, it also means you’re less likely to be bothered by colleagues if they can see you’re already busy.

 Most schedule manager apps will give you the chance to color code your entries, making it easier to keep an overview of your day.
 You can do this by email address or by type of appointment, giving you an at-a-glance visualization of your schedule across the week or month.
 Color coding appointments gives you the ability to prioritize your workload.
 Try red for the most important meetings and yellow for those which could probably be rearranged.